Serb Volunteer Guard: History and organization

-In autumn 1995, Arkan's troops fought in the area of Banja Luka, Sanski Most and Prijedor where they were routed.
+The SDG, under the command of Arkan, massacred hundreds of people in eastern Croatia and Bosnia and Herzegovina while in the early ethnic cleansing campaigns in eastern Bosnia this unit had a major role.
+The massacres were not incidental to the campaigns waged by the SDG, but were rather the group's primary purpose as the Serb war aims were the creation of an "ethically cleansed" greater Serbia that would incorporate much of Croatia and Bosnia-Herzegovina sans the Croat and Bosnian Muslim populations.
+The SDG functioned as much of a criminal organisation as a para-military one with Arkan and the other "Tigers" being deeply involved in smuggling petrol into Serbia from Bulgaria and Romania in defiance of the United Nations sanctions imposed on Serbia in May 1992.
+Arkan's smuggling activities led to his downfall as he came into conflict with Marko Milošević, the son of the Serb leader Slobodan Milošević, who was widely believed to be also engaged in the business of smuggling petrol.
+Starting in the summer of 1995, the Serbian state sharply curtailed the supply of the arms to the SDG, which was widely interpreted as a punishment for selling contraband petrol at a lower price than sold by the ring said to be controlled by Marko Milošević.
+In autumn 1995, Arkan's troops fought in the area of Banja Luka, Sanski Most, and Prijedor where they were routed.
 Arkan personally led most war actions, and rewarded his most efficient officers and soldiers with ranks, medals and eventually the products of lootings.

-The Serb Volunteer Guard was officially disbanded in April 1996.
-Besides Arkan, a notable member of the Guard was his right-hand man, Colonel Nebojša Djordjević, who was murdered in late 1996.
+The SDG was officially disbanded in April 1996, and all of its members were ordered to join the Yugoslav Army.
+Besides Arkan, a notable member of the SDG was his right-hand man, Colonel Nebojša Djordjević, who was murdered in late 1996.
 Another notable member was Milorad Ulemek, who is now serving a 40-year sentence for his involvement in the assassination of Serbia's pro-Western prime minister Zoran Đinđić in 2003.

 War crimes charges

-Željko Ražnatović was indicted in 1997 by the International Criminal Tribunal for the Former Yugoslavia for his command of the Guard, as the unit was allegedly responsible for numerous crimes against humanity, grave breaches of the Geneva Convention and violations of the laws or customs of war, including active participation in the ethnic cleansing in Bijeljina and Zvornik in 1992.
+Željko Ražnatović was indicted in 1997 by the International Criminal Tribunal for the former Yugoslavia for his command of the Guard, as the unit was allegedly responsible for numerous crimes against humanity, grave breaches of the Geneva Convention and violations of the laws or customs of war, including active participation in the ethnic cleansing in Bijeljina and Zvornik in 1992.

-The ICTY charged the Serb Volunteer Guard, under the command or supervision of Željko Ražnatović with:
+The International Criminal Tribunal for the former Yugoslavia charged the SDG, under the command or supervision of Željko Ražnatović with the following: